PreschoolKindergartenFirst Grade

 The Perfect 'Directions' Gym: Whizki Workbooks

 Our kindergarten workbooks are specifically designed to be a gentle, stress-free training ground for following directions.
 We use clear, simple prompts that build in complexity.
-Because we advocate for printed workbooks only, your child isn't distracted by animations or voiceovers; they must actively listen to you read the prompt, hold the direction in their working memory, and execute it on high-quality paper.
+Because we advocate for printed workbooks only, your child isn't distracted by animations or voiceovers.
+They have to actively listen to you read the prompt, hold the direction in their working memory, and execute it on high-quality paper.
 It’s quiet, meaningful, hands-on learning that perfectly mimics the best parts of the kindergarten classroom.

 Consistency is the Key

-Remember, building the 'Directions' skill is like building any other muscle-it takes time and repetition.
+Remember, building the 'Directions' skill is like building any other muscle, it takes time and repetition.
 Expect mistakes.
 Expect them to forget step two.
-But by making eye contact, keeping it to two steps, asking them to repeat the mission, and practicing on paper, you are giving them the ultimate tool for kindergarten survival.
-You are teaching them how to learn.
+And when the day feels chaotic, keep returning to the basics: eye contact, two steps, asking them to repeat the mission, and practicing on paper.

 Frequently asked questions